-Again, this is clearly something which would not appeal to a human visitor and is only being done for the sake of appealing to the search engine spiders.
+Keyword stuffing is clearly something that would not appeal to a human visitor and is only being done for the sake of appealing to the search engine spiders.

-A doorway page is basically a page which is created for the sole sake of ranking well with the search engines.
-It’s content will not be completely relevant with the content of the site which it directs you to, it is simply created for the means of getting you site ranked.
-This is an approach which has been, and still is, being used by many SEO firms.
+A doorway page is basically a page that is created for the sole sake of ranking well with the search engines.
+Its content will not be completely relevant to the content of the site to which it directs you, it is simply created for the means of getting your site ranked.
+This is an approach that has been and still is, being used by many SEO firms.
 However, since these kinds of pages are being removed from the Google index frequently, SEO firms are calling them by different names.
 However, if the page is created simply for the sake of ranking your site and has no other valuable function you can bet that Google is going to treat it just as they could any other doorway page.

 Since Google has now become more effective at locating misleading websites and penalizing or deindexing them, this practice is phasing out, but not quick enough.

 If you look at all of these Black Hat SEO practices you’ll find that they have one thing in common: all of them are completely unsuitable for a human audience.
 They can also cause you to be penalized by the search engines which can cost you a huge drop in ranking or in some cases they can get your site completely removed from the Google index.
 In order to avoid falling prey to these penalties you can ask yourself these questions regarding your strategies:

 - Are these strategies going to help me to build trust and credibility with my visitors?